 To avoid health hazards caused by mold, Chaga needs to be properly dried.
 The process of drying Chaga isn’t complicated.
 Make sure not to let the temperature exceed 50 degrees Celsius.
 Feel free to use a dehydrator or dry them in an oven by keeping the door open for airflow.
 Perhaps you’ll even find a dry, warm, well-ventilated spot to leave the Chaga to dry safely.
 Experiment with different tools available for you.
 The drying process generally takes a few days, up to weeks, if dried in the sun.

 When your Chaga is dry, you want to store it in a cool, dry place, away from direct sunlight – stored properly, dried Chaga can last for years.

 Where to buy Chaga?

-No matter where you are in the world, it’s relatively easy to get your hands on Chaga.
-Whether you prefer to browse around on farmers’ markets, health food stores, or order in line.
-You’ll find Chaga in various different forms that will suit your need.
-Yet again, keep in mind you take the moment to get to know your supplier or the company you’re placing an order from to see whether they’re following ethical and honest practices.
+No matter where you are, it’s relatively easy to get your hands on Chaga.
+Whether you prefer to browse around at farmers’ markets or health food stores or order in line, you’ll find Chaga in various forms that suit your needs.
+Yet again, keep in mind you take a moment to get to know your supplier or the company you’re placing an order from to see whether they’re following ethical and honest practices.